sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/user-profile-sync.md

 Microsoft SharePoint uses the Active Directory synchronization job to import user and group attribute information into the User Profile Application (UPA).
 When a new user is added to Microsoft Entra ID, the user account information is sent to the SharePoint directory store and the UPA sync process creates a profile in the User Profile Application based on a predetermined set of attributes.
 Once the profile has been created, any modifications to these attributes will be synced as part of regularly scheduled sync process.

 > [!NOTE]
-> The profile properties that are synced by the UPA sync process are not configurable.
-Synchronization times will vary based on workloads.
+> The profile properties that are synced by the UPA sync process aren't configurable.
+Synchronization times vary based on workloads.

 ## Sync process